explooosion/browndust-share/README.md

 ## Features

-- Supports Drag and Drop
+- Supports drag and drop

 - Generate an image or URL